vortigont/ESP32-DNSServerAsync/README.md

 This is a forked version of ESP32's [bundled](https://github.com/espressif/arduino-esp32/tree/master/libraries/DNSServer) DNSServer.
 Unlike bundled version based on [WiFiUDP](https://github.com/espressif/arduino-esp32/tree/master/libraries/WiFi) lib this fork was rewritten to use [AsyncUDP](https://github.com/espressif/arduino-esp32/tree/master/libraries/AsyncUDP) lib and is more efficient on using CPU/mem resources.

-A PR espressif/arduino-esp32#7482 has been raised for upstream.
+A PR espressif/arduino-esp32#7482 has been raised for the upstream.
 Untill(unless) it accepted this repo will be a test-lab for developing.
+Feel free to use this lib to replace bundled ESP32's DNSServer.

 ====

-Following bugfix #7475.
-Current implementation of DNSServer lib uses WiFiUDP which is not very efficient considering cpu/mem resources.
-It hooks to loop() for packet processing doing useless malloc's/free each run cycle.
+Bundled implementation of [DNSServer](https://github.com/espressif/arduino-esp32/tree/master/libraries/DNSServer) lib for ESP32 uses WiFiUDP which is not very efficient considering cpu/mem resources.
+It hooks to loop() for packet processing doing useless malloc's/free *each* run cycle, even when no requests are received.

 https://github.com/espressif/arduino-esp32/blob/master/libraries/WiFi/src/WiFiUdp.cpp#L205-L221